Zudest/KingdomDuels/content/rules.md

 **Battle Lock**: set the battle position of a monster for a number of turns (if no turn is specified then it's permanent as long as this effect is active).
 Its controller cannot change its battle position normally.

+**Upkeep**: its a maintenance cost to keep the card on the field.
+Is something that the controller of the card must do or pay in their own Standby Phase, otherwise they must move the card to the graveyard.

 ### 📝 Effect Types